-VicRoads is currently responsible for declaring particular regions to be controlled or self-management areas as well as deciding the allocation zones of each accident towing licence within the controlled area.
+VicRoads is currently responsible for declaring particular regions to be controlled or self-management areas as well as deciding the allocation zones of each accident towing licence within the Controlled Area.69

-&lt;sup>40 Accident Towing Services Act 2007 section 46 and 52.
+68 Accident Towing Services Act 2007 section 46 and 52.

-&lt;sup>41 Sections 46 and 52, Accident Towing Services Act 2007.
+69 Sections 46 and 52, Accident Towing Services Act 2007.